Next: , Previous: Backward movement commands, Up: Debugger commands [Contents][Index]

 The optional number numlines, if present, specifies that only the topmost numlines lines should be printed.
 The default value is 100; the special value 0 asks for all the lines to be printed.

 By default, this command will look for cliques of mutually recursive ancestors.
-It will identify them as such in the output, and it will print at most 10 lines from any clique.
+It will draw boxes next to them to identify them as such in the output, and it will print at most 10 lines from any clique.
 The ‘-c’ option can be used to specify the maximum number of lines to print for a clique, with the special value 0 asking for all of them to be printed.
 The option ‘-a’ asks for all lines to be printed without cliques being detected or marked.

 This command will report an error if there is no stack trace information available about any ancestor.